lah7/clipqture/README.md

 ### Wayland

+Support under Wayland is poor, due to the security model of Wayland.
+Items may not appear on the clipboard, and the menu doesn't open under the cursor.

 To hide the window title bar that appears for the menu that is opened, you'll need to use the settings for your window manager.